 Agricultural technology startups pave the way for farmers and landowners to maximize the efficiency, health, and profitability of their land and farms.
 Technology startups and entrepreneurs are constantly entering the fray with new ideas and products designed to improve the lives of farmers and protect their surrounding environment.
 So, it’s good to highlight agricultural tech startups that have hit the public market to see what they have done right.
-Here are just a few of the innovative companies we partner with that have presented an IPO.
+Here are just a couple of the innovative companies we partner with that have presented an IPO.

 IPO amount: $2.8 billion

 Planet Labs is on the cutting edge of satellite imagery for several different industries.
 With more than 200 satellites, they offer imaging services for myriad applications.
 For farmers, they offer daily, 50cm resolution imaging of farmland during the growing season.

 Their signature features include: